Setfive/angular-express-starter/README.md

 Now, you can refresh the page and login with the user you just created.

+## Authentication

+Authentication is being handled by [Passport.js](https://www.passportjs.org/) with JWT tokens.
+The implementation code is in server/src/security/passport.ts

+## Database

+A Sqlite database at db.sqlite is being accessed via [TypeORM](https://typeorm.io/)

+## Git hooks

+Git hooks are being executed via Husky.
+The hooks are configured in .husky/pre-commit

 ## Next steps

 The first thing you may want to do is replace Sqlite with a fully featured database like Postgres.